 Kadavu Diving Holidays

-Kadavu Island Travel Information
+Kadavu Island Tourist Information

 Few places offer an experience of the real Fiji in the way Kadavu does.
 The remote island boasts rugged natural beauty, with wooded hillsides, valleys and grassy meadows, stunning bays and reefs and none of the excessive tourist development that can detract from nature's charm.